seoleuns/pscount/README.md

 Baseline Cellpose (without fine-tuning): MAE = 65.5

+All experiments were performed on a workstation equipped with an NVIDIA A6000 GPU (48GB VRAM).
+Training on 19 images took approximately 4.7 minutes, and inference time was 1.99 ± 0.29 seconds per image (1500 × 1500 pixels, n=24 in Test set A and B).

 ## Reproducibility
 Training results may vary slightly between runs due to stochastic elements in deep learning.
 For reproducible